Johann Georg Faust: Historical Faust

 In 1528, Faust visited Ingolstadt, whence he was banished shortly after.
 In 1532 he seems to have tried to enter Nürnberg, according to an unflattering note made by the junior mayor of the city to "deny free passage to the great nigromancer and sodomite Doctor Faustus" (Doctor Faustus, dem großen Sodomiten und Nigromantico in furt glait ablainen).
 Later records give a more positive verdict; thus the Tübingen professor Joachim Camerarius in 1536 recognises Faust as a respectable astrologer, and physician Philipp Begardi of Worms in 1539 praises his medical knowledge.
 The last direct attestation of Faust dates to 25 June 1535, when his presence was recorded in Münster during the Anabaptist rebellion.

 Faust's death is dated to 1540 or 1541.
 He allegedly died in an explosion of an alchemical experiment in the "Hotel zum Löwen" in Staufen im Breisgau.
-His body is reported to have been found in a "grievously mutilated" state which was interpreted to the effect that the devil had come to collect him in person by his clerical and scholarly enemies.
+His body is reported to have been found in a "grievously mutilated" state which was interpreted by his clerical and scholarly enemies as proof that the devil had come to collect him in person.
 In 1548, the theologian Johann Gast in his sermones conviviales states that Faust had suffered a dreadful death, and would keep turning his face to the earth in spite of the body being turned on its back several times.
 In his 1548 account, Gast also mentions a personal meeting with Faust in Basel during which Faust provided the cook with poultry of a strange kind.
 According to Gast, Faust travelled with a dog and a horse, and there were rumours that the dog would sometimes transform into a servant.

 Another posthumous account is that of Johannes Manlius, drawing on notes by Melanchthon, in his Locorum communium collectanea dating to 1562.
 According to Manlius, Johannes Faustus was a personal acquaintance of Melanchthon's and had studied in Kraków.
 Manlius' account is already suffused with legendary elements, and cannot be taken at face value as a historical source.
 Manlius recounts that Faust had boasted that the victories of the German emperor in Italy were due to his magical intervention.
 In Venice, he allegedly attempted to fly, but was thrown to the ground by the devil.
 Johannes Wier in de prestigiis daemonum (1568) recounts that Faustus had been arrested in Batenburg because he had recommended that the local chaplain called Dorstenius should use arsenic to get rid of his stubble.
 Dorstenius smeared his face with the poison, upon which he lost not only his beard but also much of his skin, an anecdote Wier says he heard from the victim himself.
 Philipp Camerarius in 1602 still claims to have heard tales of Faust directly from people who had met him in person, but from the publication of the 1587 Faustbuch, it becomes impossible to separate historical anecdotes from rumour and legend.

 The town of Bad Kreuznach has a "Faust Haus" restaurant reportedly built in 1492 on the site of "the home of the legendary Magister Johann Georg Sabellicus Faust".